Exam Eligibility

 Certification Eligibility - Professional Experience

 4,000 hours of experience in construction-related activities within the last five (5) years is required for all who pass the CCIFP exam.
-This experience must be in a professional financial position for a construction contractor or as a provider of accounting and/or financial services to the construction industry.

 You may earn the hours before and/or after passing the CCIFP exam.
 You no longer need all experience hours prior to submitting an application.
-Once earned, the individual will then be recognized as a CCIFP, receive their certificate, and begin their triennial recertification cycle after the Certification Division completes a verification of work experience.
+Once earned, the individual will then be recognized as a CCIFP, receive their certificate, and begin their triennial recertification cycle after the CFMA Certification completes a verification of work experience.

 Those passing the examination still needing to earn additional experience hours will be billed an annual maintenance fee of $200.